vishalrangras/env-setup/README.md

 ## Create Environment

-**Setup** your `deep-learning-env` environment.
-Open the Anaconda terminal.
+**Pre-requisite:** You must have git installed in your system and added to the Path variable.

+**Setup:** Create one directory in your local system to clone this repository and open that directory in Ananconda prompt.
 Running the following commands will create a new `conda` environment that is provisioned with all libraries you need for deep-learning.

 ```sh
 git clone https://github.com/vishalsrangras/env-setup.git